pbrandwijk/pbrandwijk.github.io/_posts/2018-05-18-mount-ram-to-file-system.md

 In the example above, a chunk of 1MB of RAM is mounted to `/tmp/gpg`.
 Anything written to this directory will only persist as long as RAM is active.

 ## Example usage: exporting a private GPG key
 Here I give an example of using the mounted RAM to export a GPG private key.
 The benefit of using a RAM mount is that we can be sure that no trace of the private key will linger around in memory after removing the mount.
-On a hard drive, even though you delete a file, the actual bytes may still be present, which in this case exposes your private GPG key to expoits.
+On a hard drive, even though you delete a file, the actual bytes may still be present, which in this case exposes your private GPG key to exploits.

 Export the private key for `username@domain.com` to `/tmp/gpg/subkeys`:
 ```console